Since 2007 The Arm Disarm Story

 It has been reported that some banks repeated asked applicants for the same information over and over again.
 There have also been reports of dual tracking of foreclosures alongside modifications, so that when the modification is finally denied the foreclosure will follow shortly thereafter.
 One hopes these practices will be curtailed (there may be a law in California going into effect Jan 2013).
 Search for "loan mod hell" or "dual tracking" at google or youTube for more information.

 And why are there all these problems with information?
-Besides inefficient bureaucracy, one could blame the complexity.
+Besides inefficient bureaucracy, and the possibiity of a business advantage to losing the paperwork, one could blame the complexity.
 There are like 98 reasons why the HAMP NPV Model may refuse to run, and these are listed for the curious in a public document.

 Now how does a present value model from mathematical economics, which is just an exponentially weighted sum, "refuse" or "fail" to do something?
 When it is in fact not just a bit of math to protect the banks from potentially ill-advised loan mods but a complex program running on a computer programmed by humans -- then it can refuse or fail to do something.
 Could someone perhaps have simplified things a bit so that there are no longer 98 different failure codes?